Ingressive-for-Good/I4G-OPENSOURCE-FRONTEND-PROJECT-2022/CONTRIBUTING.md

 <img src="./images/I4G-OPENSOURCE-IMAGE.jpg">

-Please make sure to read the relevant section before making your contribution!
-It will make it a lot easier for the maintainers to make the most of it and smooth out the experience for all involved. 🚀

 ## Contributing to the project

+<p style="text-indent: 5em;">Please make sure to read the relevant section before making your contribution!
+It will make it a lot easier for the maintainers to make the most of it and smooth out the experience for all involved. 🚀</p>

 **Table of Contents**

 - [Introduction](#introduction)